dyegosutil/aws-s3-presigned-post/README.md

   creation and signing process.

 ## Notes
+- Remember that when using `with(param)StartingWith` conditions, the library cannot foresee which value to used.
+Hence, the PreSignedPost won't provide this data letting the uploader to decided how to fill up this value.
 - The library uses `DefaultCredentialsProvider` to obtain the aws credentials.
   Check [this](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) page to check how to provide it
 - If an `ASIA` aws access key is found, the library will return a new param `x-amz-security-token`.
 Independently if